learn-co-curriculum/the-30-second-elevator-pitch/README.md

 * Q: How does your pitch change when you’re sending a cold email versus writing an “About Me” page for your personal website/portfolio?

   A: It may not be appropriate to immediately start talking about what kind of job you’re looking for in a cold email since the reader may not be prepared for it (or it could come off as “aggressive”).
 When contacting someone out of the blue, spend more time talking about the other person and why you’re interested in them, than you do talking about yourself.
-Your personal website/portfolio, on the other hand, would be the perfect place to dive into the kind of work that inspires you and all of the other talents and experience (and projects!) you bring to the table.
+Your personal website/portfolio or blog on the other hand, would be the perfect place to dive into the kind of work that inspires you and all of the other talents and experience (and projects!) you bring to the table.

 * Q: How does your pitch change in a group vs. a 1:1 setting?